 Here it is in summary: social media is part of an insidious retreat from hot-blooded, nuanced, mutually-lived culture into a cynical, simplified world of information; information that's doesn't fit together when looked at as a whole and information that's cookie-cutter when looked at through any one tunneled lens.
 We make this sacrifice of soul for simulation in ignorance, walking away with some dopey, voyeuristic well of entertainment, and an abstract awareness of issues outside of our influence and understanding.
 A video of The Vatican isn't a trip to Rome.
 A list of headlines doesn't replace a book-length argument.
 Pontificating about Presidential Tweets doesn't change the world like small-talk with your parents does.

 But: we can move on from this decadence back to substance and to depth and to vivid existence; to talking about the great questions of what it is to live, why it is we do it, and to acting out the answers; to having communal, spiritual fulfillment and making actual progress.
 We went to the moon once.
-Has that become such a cliche that we can't take it seriously?
+Has that become such a trite example that we can't take it seriously?
 People flew through space, for three days, on an over sized tea-kettle, powered by a bomb, controlled by a t1-83 calculator, so that they could walk on an airless grey rock... for the hell of it?
 To throw shade on the Russians?
 No. It was to do something literally awesome.
 Something great.
-Imagine being Neil Armstrong.
+Imagine being Neil Armstrong sitting in that seat on game day.
 Really.
 Actually imagine it.

 (Don't keep reading, use your imagination, Christopher Robin.
 Close your eyes.
 Come back in 5 minutes.
 Tomorrow you take off into the unknown wearing a pressurized diaper, helmet, and obviously giant jock strap.
 What got you to that point?
 What are you thinking now?)